Maximizing Impact With Micro-Credentials and Workshops

 For employers, supporting employees who want to earn micro-credentials or attend workshops helps to foster a culture of continuous learning at their workplace.
 Organizations remain agile and competitive by encouraging employees to update and expand their skill sets regularly.

-This commitment to ongoing education also signals employees that their growth is valued, potentially leading to increased job satisfaction and retention.
+Supporting ongoing education shows employees their growth matters and drives higher job satisfaction and retention.

-St. Catherine University offers a diverse catalog of micro-credentials and workshops to equip professionals with targeted, in-demand skills across various industries.
-These programs are structured to provide flexible learning opportunities that cater to the evolving needs of today’s workforce.
-They are part of the university’s Continuing Education programs.
+St. Catherine University offers a range of micro-credentials and workshops designed to help professionals build in-demand skills across multiple industries.
+These offerings are part of the university’s Continuing Education programs and are structured for flexibility and real-world application.

 Micro-credential programs offered by St. Catherine University include: